 Highlights:

-- Stoa of Attalos — Reconstructed ancient shopping arcade (now a museum)
+- Stoa of Attalos — Reconstructed ancient shopping arcade, now a museum with surprisingly cool everyday objects

-- Temple of Hephaestus — Best-preserved ancient Greek temple
+- Temple of Hephaestus — Best-preserved ancient Greek temple.
+Better condition than the Parthenon, honestly.

-- Agora ruins — Foundations of the birthplace of democracy
+- Agora ruins — Where democracy literally happened

 Entry: Included in combo ticket Time needed: 1.5-2 hours